| | |

 • Put the diced bacon in a heavy Dutch oven.
 Place the pan over medium heat and cook the bacon until crisp.
 Remove the bacon to paper towels to drain.

 • Add 1 tablespoon of olive oil to the Dutch oven and add the chicken pieces.
-Sprinkle with salt and pepper.
-Cook until browned on both sides, about 6 minutes total.
+Sprinkle with kosher salt and freshly ground black pepper.
+Cook until browned on both sides, about 6 to 8 minutes total.
 Remove the chicken to a plate and set aside.

 • Heat the oven to 350°F.

-• Add the remaining 1 tablespoon of olive oil and the onion to the Dutch oven and cook until browned, stirring frequently.
+• Add the remaining 1 tablespoon of olive oil and the onion to the Dutch oven and cook for 4 to 6 minutes, or until lightly browned, stirring frequently.

-• Add the garlic and apple to the onions and cook for 2 minutes longer.
+• Add the garlic and apples to the onions and cook for 2 minutes longer.
 Stir in the flour until well blended.
 Cook, stirring, for 1 minute longer.

 Nutrition